srsudar/eg/README.md

 bzipped tarballs, stick it in a file called `tar.md`, and tell `eg` where to find it.

-The way to think about what `eg` does is just that it takes a program name, for example `find`, and looks for two files named `find.md` in the default directory and a custom directory.
-If it finds them, it pipes them through `less`, with the custom file at the top.
+The way to think about what `eg` does is that it takes a program name, for example `find`, and looks for files named `find.md` in the default and custom directories (including subdirectories).
+If it finds them, it pipes them through `less`, with the custom files at the top.
 Easy.

 The default and custom directories can be specified at the command line like
 so: